mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 };
 ```

 All of the newer features we initially used, such as const and arrow functions, have been replaced with the pre-ES6 conventions.
 Babel has translated our newer-style code into JavaScript that can be run even in environments and browsers that don't support ES6.
-Not only is this useful for client-side JavaScript, it also can be used for AWS Lambda, as at any given time AWS Lambda may not support the most up-to-date version of Node.js.
+Not only is this useful for client-side JavaScript, it also can be used for AWS Lambda, as at any given time Lambda may not support the most up-to-date version of Node.js.

 ## Webpack